dotnet/AspNetCore.Docs/aspnetcore/test/integration-tests.md

 By default, non-essential cookies aren't preserved across requests when the [General Data Protection Regulation consent policy](xref:security/gdpr) is enabled.
 To preserve non-essential cookies, such as those used by the TempData provider, mark them as essential in your tests.
 For instructions on marking a cookie as essential, see [Essential cookies](xref:security/gdpr#essential-cookies).

+<a name="asap7"></a>

 ## AngleSharp vs `Application Parts` for antiforgery checks

 This article uses the [AngleSharp](https://anglesharp.github.io/) parser to handle the antiforgery checks by  loading pages and parsing the HTML.
 For testing the endpoints of controller and Razor Pages views at a lower-level, without caring about how they render in the browser, consider using `Application Parts`.
-The[Application Parts](xref:mvc/extensibility/app-parts) approach injects a controller or Razor Page into the app that can be used to make JSON requests to get the required values.
+The [Application Parts](xref:mvc/extensibility/app-parts) approach injects a controller or Razor Page into the app that can be used to make JSON requests to get the required values.
 For more information, see the blog [Integration Testing ASP.NET Core Resources Protected with Antiforgery Using Application Parts](https://blog.martincostello.com/integration-testing-antiforgery-with-application-parts/) and [associated GitHub repo](https://github.com/martincostello/antiforgery-testing-application-part) by [Martin Costello](https://github.com/martincostello). <!--See https://github.com/dotnet/AspNetCore.Docs/issues/18860 -->

 ## Customize WebApplicationFactory